acristoffers/tree-sitter-matlab/CONTRIBUTING.md

 # Commit message

-This repo uses [semantic-commits](Semantic Commits), all lowercase and with no dot at the end.
+This repo uses [Semantic Commits], all lowercase and with no dot at the end.

 # Commit contents